coldens/gdocs-sync-md/functions/README.md

 Before deploying the project, create a `.env` file based on the `.env.example` file and fill in the values for the production environment.

+## Google Drive Watch WebHook

+To set up the `GDRIVE_WEBHOOK_URL` variable, you need to use a tunneling service like [ngrok](https://ngrok.com/) or [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/), as Google requires the webhook URL to be publicly accessible.

 ## API